alphagov/notifications-node-client/DOCUMENTATION.md

 ### Error codes

-If the request is not successful, the client returns an error `err`.
+If the request is not successful, the client returns an `err`.

-_err or error object?_

 |err.error.status_code|err.error.errors|How to fix|
 |:--- |:---|:---|